pouchdb/pouchdb/docs/guides-replication.md

 CouchDB sync
 ------

-CouchDB sync, a.k.a. "replication," has a unique design.
+CouchDB sync (aka replication) has a unique design.
 Rather than relying on a master/slave architecture, CouchDB supports a **multi-master** architecture.
 You can think of this as a system where any node can be written to or read from, and where you don't have to care which one is the "master" and which one is the "slave."
 In CouchDB's egalitarian world, every citizen is as worthy as another.